Abdulla-Alkhulaqui/ST-EXAM/README.md

 --- A. State diagram\
 --- B. Sequence diagram\
 --- C. Activity diagram\
---- D. Component diagram
+&check; D. Component diagram

 Q17\
 What cannot have a state on a state diagram?\
 --- A. Name\
 --- B. Invariant\
 --- C. Precondition\
---- D. Parameter
+&check; D. Parameter

 Q18\
 Which method can reduce the complexity of the state diagram?\
 --- A. Generalization\
 --- B. Aggregation\
---- C. By generalization and aggregation\
+&check; C. By generalization and aggregation\
 --- D. None of the others

 Q19\
 Which statement is true?\
 --- A. The invariant of generalization is the disjunction of the invariants of states\
---- B. The invariant of generalization is the conjunction of the invariants of states\
+&check; B. The invariant of generalization is the conjunction of the invariants of states\
---- C. The invariant of aggregation is the disjunction of the invariants of states\
+&check; C. The invariant of aggregation is the disjunction of the invariants of states\
 --- D. The states obtained by the two methods have no invariant

 Q20
 Which diagrams are part of the static model?\
---- A. Class Diagram, Object Diagram\
+&check; A. Class Diagram, Object Diagram\
 --- B. Class Diagram, State Diagram\
 --- C. Object diagram, Sequence diagram\
 --- D. Object Diagram, Activity Diagram